Direct Edge to contest Nasdaq plan to aid Facebook clients

-NEW YORK Bill O'Brien, chief executive of exchange operator Direct Edge, on Thursday called Nasdaq OMX's plans to compensate clients for its mishandling of Facebook's initial public offering an illegal move and a challenge to the industry.
+NEW YORK, June 7 Bill O'Brien, chief executive of exchange operator Direct Edge, on Thursday called Nasdaq OMX's plans to compensate clients for its mishandling of Facebook's initial public offering an illegal move and a challenge to the industry.

 "It was a shameless attempt to basically turn an investor confidence-eroding event into a competitive advantage," O'Brien told analysts at a Sandler O'Neill conference on exchanges and brokerage.
 "We're going to vigorously contest it."